Victory (2013 film)

 Victory is a 2013 Indian Kannada comedy film directed by Nanda Kishore and written by M. S. Sreenath.
 The film stars Sharan and Asmita Sood in the lead roles along with Avinash, Ravishankar and Ramesh Bhat playing supporting roles.
 Actress Ragini Dwivedi appears in one item dance number for the film.
 The film is produced by SRS Media Vision in association with Anand Audio, a popular audio company in Karnataka.

 The film was an instant success at the box-office.
 The original score and soundtrack for the film was composed by Arjun Janya.
 One of the songs, "Khali Quarter", from the film went viral on the social media and was widely appreciated by celebrities and critics.
 The film premiered in the US through producer Atlanta Nagendra on 6 September 2013, and was widely appreciated.
 It was observed that the storyline of the movie was similar to that of 1995 Kannada movie Ganeshana Galate which itself was based on the 1978 movie The Odd Job.
 The movie was remade in Telugu in 2016 as Selfie Raja starring Allari Naresh.
 The movie had a sequel titled Victory 2 released in 2018 in which he played a quadruplet thereby becoming the second Indian actor after Kamal Hassan to play such a role.

 Plot

-The film starts with Chandru (Sharan) marrying Priya (Asmita Sood) and on the very first night of their marriage they get separated.
+The film starts with Chandru (Sharan) marrying Priya (Asmita Sood) and on the very first night of their marriage they get separated as she is made to believe that Chandru is a womeniser.
 Dejected by this, Chandru attempts suicide several times, but in vain.
-He then hires a local Don (Ravishankar) and gives him a week's time to kill him.
-Meanwhile, Priya returns to Chandru realizing her mistakes and wants to live with him.
-But the don is reluctant to kill Chandru as per the contract and would not spare him.
-What follows is the comical twists and turns about how Chandru escapes from the don and re-unites with Priya.
+He finally hires a local Don "Mafia" (Ravishankar) and gives him a week's time to kill him.
+Meanwhile, Priya returns to Chandru realizing her mistakes and wants to live with him happily.
+But by then, Mafia who is reluctant to kill Chandru, realises that he is a look a like of his childhood friend Munna and he immediately plans to earn some money by killing Chandru & claiming his life insurance amount.
+Meanwhile Veerabhadra (Keerthi Raj) is on the verge of taking revenge on DCP Rajendra's family.
+What follows is the comical twists and turns on how Chandru escapes from the don and re-unites with Priya.